landonb/nark/CONTRIBUTING.rst

   it's a good idea to strive for shorter methods, and it's not all that difficult to do, once you develop your own tricks.

-  (This author likes to write a long function at first, and then to break it up into smaller, more coherent pieces, selecting multiple lines of code at once, hitting ``<Tab>`` to indent all lines one stop, and then adding ``def`` lines to each grouping of code, and assigning descriptive method names.)
+  (For instance, one could write a long function at first, and then break it up into smaller, more coherent pieces, selecting multiple lines of code at once, hitting ``<Tab>`` to indent the code one stop, then adding ``def`` lines to each grouping of code and assigning descriptive method names.)

 * *Prefer* single quotes over double quotes.
 (This is a loose rule).